thomasin-rawle/NC-News/feedback.md

 ## UX

 - [x] Basic styling added
-- [?]
-Responsive design - ish.
+- [x] Responsive design - ish.
 There is overlap between date/topic on the homepage in mobile view.
 Article page unreadable in mobile view
 - [x] Items aligned
-- [?]
-Content legible (not too wide, obstructed, etc) - not on mobile view
+- [x] Content legible (not too wide, obstructed, etc) - not on mobile view
 - [x] Refreshing doesn’t cause an issue on sub-pages - refreshing on any page takes me back to the login page.
 Recommend storing the login details in local storage!
 This is especially annoying when trying to manually change pages through the URL.
 - [x] No errors in the console - on the articles page I am getting ‘articles mounted’/‘articles updated’
 - [x] Login / Votes / Posts / Deletions happen instantly _OR_ give user indication of loading